Update your web.config file

 With this in mind you need to make changes to the web.config through the Contensis UI and then Contensis will merge these settings into the file when it publishes the web.config.
 Updating the web.config through Contensis is simple, open Contensis and navigate to:

-Management Console > Project Overview > Publishing Servers
+Management Console > Project Setup > Publishing Servers

 Click on the Web Config link and an editor will be launched.
 By default the web.config will contain an empty <configuration> node.
 To add new entries just paste them into the editor.
-The entries that you add into the web.config file MUST to be properly encased within the correct parent element structure.
+The entries that you add into the web.config file MUST to be properly encased within the correct parent element structure as shown below.